-ARTICLE 24 SUMMER SCHOOL AND ADULT EDUCATION
+ARTICLE 23 SUMMER SCHOOL, NIGHT SCHOOL AND ADULT EDUCATION

-- A. All openings for summer school, Career and Technical Center ramp up programs, adult education, and similar positions will be posted whenever possible not later than ten (10) days prior to the start of said session.
-Timelines identified in Article 14, Section C shall be followed.
-All position awards are dependent upon enrollment. - B. Positions in summer school, Career and Technical Center ramp up programs, adult education, and similar programs, will, to the extent possible, be filled first by regularly appointed educators in the Chariho Regional School District insofar as such preferences are consistent with the educational needs of the district. - C. In filling such positions, consideration will be given to an educator's area of competence, most recent relevant assignment, major and/or minor fields of study, most recent evaluation rating, and length of continuous service in the Chariho Regional School District. - D. The rate of pay for positions in the summer school and adult education is stipulated in Appendix B.
+- A. All openings for summer school, night school, Career and Technical Center ramp up programs, adult education, and similar positions will be posted whenever possible not later than ten (10) days prior to the start of said session.
+Timelines identified in Article 13, Section C shall be followed.
+All position awards are dependent upon enrollment. - B. Positions in summer school, night school, Career and Technical Center ramp up programs, adult education, and similar programs, will, to the extent possible, be filled first by regularly appointed educators in the Chariho Regional School District insofar as such preferences are consistent with the educational needs of the district. - C. In filling such positions, consideration will be given to an educator's area of competence, most recent relevant assignment, major and/or minor fields of study, most recent evaluation rating, and length of continuous service in the Chariho Regional School District. - D. The rate of pay for these positions is stipulated in Appendix B.